sxavier2023/easy_livaign/README.md

 📎 How to Run
 git clone https://github.com/your-username/your-repo.git
+@echo off
-cd your-repo
+cd  "C:\yourrepoxx\easy_livaign"

+call flutter clean
-flutter pub get
+call flutter pub get
-flutter run
+call flutter run -d web-server

+Ctrl+Click on the generated local host link

 ⭐ Feedback

 If you have suggestions or feedback, feel free to open an issue or connect.